confluentinc/ksql/docs/how-to-guides/update-a-running-persistent-query.md

-The `CREATE OR REPLACE` statement instructs ksqlDB to terminate the old query, and create a new one that will continue from the last event that the previous query processed.
+The `CREATE OR REPLACE` statement instructs ksqlDB to terminate the old query, and create a new one that will continue from the last record that the previous query processed.
 Note that this means any previously processed data with negative cost will not be included, even if issuing the query with `SET 'auto.offset.reset'='earliest';`.